 where α and β are estimated using least square methods (Table with estimates).
 Southeast rockfish weights are also estimated from weight length regressions but rely on published values (Love et al. 2002 ??; Table XX).

 Converting the number of fish harvested or released into biomass was done by multiplying the average weight of the species or species complex by the estimated number.
 For each year and CFMU the average weight of each species or species complex is calculated from the weights as predicted by the lengths of sampled fish.
+A minimum of 5 fish from 4 unique vessels was used as cutoff to include in the data set used in the model.
+Although this is a small sample size, the hierarchical nature of the model means that annual estimates would regress towards the long term mean when sample sizes are small or absent in any given year.

 KODIAK HYDROACOUSTIC HERE Port sampling for outlying areas in Kodiak are unavailable to inform species compositions and thus are largely reliant on the hierarchichal structure of the model to derive estimates from the sampled areas.
 However, ADF&G commercial fisheries division has a robust hydroacoustic survey around the island to estimate black rockfish abundance and as part of that survey estimates species compositions of the pelagic rockfish communities in this area (Tschersich et al. 2023).
 This was used as supplemental data to further inform the species composition in the Kodiak CFMUs.